blankly-finance/blankly-docs/content/en/core/exchange.md

 ## `get_direct_calls() -> API`

 This is an important function that allows the user to get the direct, unfiltered API calls to the exchange.
 This function can be used to bypass the user interface & opens up all implemented calls which go far beyond the scope of the interface.

+This is also pre-typed for each exchange which allows autofill when using this function.

 ### Response